nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 nim is a community driven collaborative effort that welcomes all contributions, big or small.

-# backward compatibility and preview flags
+# Backward compatibility and preview flags

 Starting with this release, we've introduced preview flags of the form `-d:nimPreviewX` (e.g. `-d:nimPreviewFloatRoundtrip`); they allow users to opt-in a new stdlib/compiler behavior